Joanna St. Claire

 Joanna St. Claire is a singer, songwriter, composer, and music producer born in the state of California and active in Los Angeles.

+Biography

 Joanna St. Claire's projects fall into several categories.
 As a rock artist, she toured with the Lee Daniels Band in the United States and Canada.
 She was the lead singer and songwriter for several alternative-rock bands that she founded, including Autobahn, Vienna and The Big Picture.
 Her original work outside of bands includes collaborations with band member, saxophonist, songwriter and composer Tom Borton (her former fellow band member from The Big Picture), rock guitarist Jimmy Haun, drummer Stephen Klong and rock bassist Dave Meros.
 She worked with engineer Tom Davis, composer Scooter Pietch, writer Stephen Pouliot and composer Tim Truman.